 When trying to create, rename, or restore a user in the Admin console, you might receive the error message "Username already exists."
 This typically occurs for one of the following reasons.

 A user, alias, or group already exists with that username

 For example, a deleted user might have been re-created (either by an admin or due to a directory sync application).
 If you then try to restore the deleted user, you'll see the message.

 To check for the existing username and remove the conflict:

 Type the name you're trying to create, rename, or restore in the search box at the top of the Admin console and click the Search icon.

-Change the user or group name to a different name.
-If an alias is using the desired name, go to Profiles > Aliases and remove the alias.
+- Change the user or group name to a different name.
+If an alias is using the desired name, go to User information Email aliases and remove the alias.

 - If you renamed the existing user in the previous step, go to User information Email aliases and remove the email alias created by the user rename process.
 When you change a user's primary email address, G Suite retains the old address as an email alias for the user, to ensure continuous mail delivery.
 Therefore, if you want to re-use the old address, you first need to delete the email alias.
 See impact of renaming a user to learn more.

 There's a conflicting account when you haven't verified your domain

 We recommend that you verify domain ownership.
 During this process, conflicting accounts are renamed automatically if they conflict with a new user that you're trying to add in G Suite.